 Benefits of Inositol on Mental Health

 Since inositol plays a role in the transmission of chemical messengers in your brain, it can have an impact on mood.
-Several studies concluded that levels of inositol were low in the brains and cerebral spinal fluid of depressed patients, leading to additional research into inositol and mental health.1 While research has shown improvement in people with depression, pre-menstrual dysphoric disorder, and panic attacks who try inositol, it would be something the individual and doctor would have to discuss as a potential treatment option.1
+Several studies concluded that levels of inositol were low in the brains and cerebral spinal fluid of patients with low mood, leading to additional research into inositol and mental health.1 While research has shown improved mood, it would be something the individual and doctor would have to discuss as a potential treatment option.1

-While inositol’s role in mental health has been widely researched, some less commonly known potential benefits include cardiac and metabolic impacts.5 It also has the possibility to help impact the body’s storage of glucose, eliminating fat from the liver and preventing hypoglycemia.5
+While inositol’s role in mental health has been widely researched, some less commonly known potential benefits include metabolic impacts.5 It has the possibility to help impact the body’s storage of glucose, eliminating fat from the liver.5

 Side Effects of Inositol